2023–24 PWHL Toronto season

 The 2023–24 PWHL Toronto season was the team's inaugural season as a member of the newly created Professional Women's Hockey League (PWHL).
 They played the majority of their home games at the Mattamy Athletic Centre in Toronto, hosting one game at Scotiabank Arena and their playoff games at Coca-Cola Coliseum.

 Toronto topped the regular season standings, becoming the first team to clinch a playoff spot on April 22, 2024.
 On May 1, the team clinched first overall.
 Natalie Spooner led the team and the league in goals, with 20, and points, with 27.
 By virtue of finishing first, Toronto had the option to select its semifinal opponent, and Toronto chose PWHL Minnesota.
-Despite winning the first two games of the series, Toronto would lose three straight and be eliminated from Walter Cup contention.
+Toronto was upset by eventual Walter Cup champion Minnesota, losing three straight after winning the first two.
 After the season, Spooner was named the winner of the league's inaugural Billie Jean King MVP Award as most valuable player; she was also named the league's top forward, while Kristen Campbell was named the top goaltender and Troy Ryan the coach of the year.